j4321/tkFileBrowser/README.rst

 ------------

 - Linux or Windows
-- Python 2.7 or 3.x with tkinter + ttk, psutil, babel and pypiwin32 (Windows only)
+- Python 2.7 or 3.x

-If your tkinter version is older than 8.6.0, then you will also need pillow.
+And the python packages:

+- tkinter (included in the python distribution for Windows)
+- psutil
+- babel
+- pywin32 (Windows only)
+- pillow (only if tkinter.TkVersion < 8.6)

 Installation